zhanglabtools/DeepLearningTheory.course/README.md

 + Goodfellow, I., Bengio, Y., & Courville, A. (2016).
 Deep learning.
 MIT press.
 + Hornik, K., Stinchcombe, M., & White, H. (1989).
 Multilayer feedforward networks are universal approximators.
 Neural networks, 2(5), 359-366.
 + Ruder, S. (2016).
 An overview of gradient descent optimization algorithms. arXiv preprint arXiv:1609.04747.
-+ Prechelt, L. (1998).
-Early stopping-but when?.
-In Neural Networks: Tricks of the trade (pp. 55-69).
-Springer, Berlin, Heidelberg.
-+ Krogh, A., & Hertz, J. A. (1992).
-A simple weight decay can improve generalization.
-In Advances in neural information processing systems (pp. 950-957).
-+ Wahlbeck, K., Tuunainen, A., Ahokas, A., & Leucht, S. (2001).
-Dropout rates in randomised antipsychotic drug trials.
-Psychopharmacology, 155(3), 230-233.
 + Kramer, M. A. (1991).
 Nonlinear principal component analysis using autoassociative neural networks.
 AIChE journal, 37(2), 233-243.
 + Ledig, C., Theis, L., Huszár, F., Caballero, J., Cunningham, A., Acosta, A., ... & Shi, W. (2017).
 Photo-realistic single image super-resolution using a generative adversarial network.
 In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 4681-4690).
 + Lawrence, S., Giles, C. L., Tsoi, A. C., & Back, A. D. (1997).
 Face recognition: A convolutional neural-network approach.
 IEEE transactions on neural networks, 8(1), 98-113.